 The current Off-Campus Housing List can be accessed by opening the following link:

-In addition to providing opportunities to develop personal and leadership skills, the Campus Activities and Corey Union Office and the Student Government Association (SGA) provide students with information and services to help them meet the unique challenges and opportunities of off-campus living.
-Be sure to look at our Off-Campus Living booklet.
-Hard copies are also available.
+The Campus Activities and Corey Union Office and the Student Government Association (SGA) provide students with information and services to help them meet the unique challenges and opportunities of off-campus living.
+Be sure to review our Off-Campus Living booklet.
 Other free resources available in the office include:

 - A Guide to Small Claims In The NYS City, Town and Village Courts Issued by the NYS Unified Court System